Introduction to International Relations and Organizations

 Resit Students will be permitted to resit an examination if they have taken the first sit and earned a mark between 3 and 5.5 or with permission of the Board of Examiners.

 Resit written exam Students that want to take part in a resit for a written exam, are required to register via uSis.
 Use the activity number that can be found on the ‘timetable exams’.

 The Blackboard page will be available at the latest 2 weeks before the start of the course.
 All course materials will be communicated through blackboard.

 Use both uSis and Blackboard to register for every course.
 Register for every course and workgroup via uSis.
-Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
+This course has a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.
 Also register for every course in Blackboard.
 Important information about the course is posted here.